cubecatdoesthings/XbAdapter/README.md

 # XbAdapter
-Connect xbox 360 controllers to PC
+This project allows you to control an xbox 360 RF board using an esp32 devkit
+## Features
+- Pairing
+- Turning off all controllers
+- Ring Of Light